niklasburgard/WAnova/README.md

 + ***Games-Howell Post Hoc Test***: Conduct the Games-Howell post hoc test for multiple comparisons after Welch's ANOVA.
 + ***Effect Size Calculations:***: Calculate adjusted omega squared effect sizes for Welch's ANOVA using different methods ("AnL","Kirk","CaN").

-***Note***: Traditional omega squared assumes homogeneity of variance, using parameters calculated in a traditional ANOVA with unweighted means.
-There are three methods—Kirk ("***Kirk***"), Carroll and Nordholm ("***CaN***"), and Albers and Lakens ("***AnL***")—to estimate omega squared using summary statistics, all of which yield the same result when based on unweighted means.
-When applying parameters derived from Welch's ANOVA, the ***Kirk*** and ***CaN*** methods produce an adjusted omega squared that reflects the weighted means from the F-statistic but do not account for the corrected within-group degrees of freedom associated with those weighted means.
-The ***AnL*** method further adjusts omega squared to incorporate these corrected degrees of freedom, aligning with the design of Welch's ANOVA and providing a more accurate measure, making it the preferred approach.

-***References:***
-***Welch, B. L. (1951)***.
-On the comparison of several mean values: an alternative approach.
-Biometrika 38.3/4, 330-336.
-Hays, W. L. (1973).
-Statistics for the social sciences (2nd ed.).
-Holt, Rinehart and Winston, 486.
-***Games, P. A., & Howell, J. F. (1976)***.
-Pairwise Multiple Comparison Procedures with Unequal N’s and/or Variances: A Monte Carlo Study.
-Journal of Educational and Behavioural Statistics, 1, 113-125.
-***Kirk, R. E. (1996)***.
-Practical significance: A concept whose time has come.
-Educational and Psychological Measurement, 56(5), 746-759.
-***Carroll, R. M., & Nordholm, L. A. (1975)***.
-Sampling characteristics of Kelley's epsilon and Hays' omega Educational and Psychological Measurement, 35(3), 541-554.
-***Albers, C., & Lakens, D. (2018)***.
-When power analyses based on pilot data are biased: Inaccurate effect size estimators and follow-up bias.
-Journal of Experimental Social Psychology, 74, 187–195.

 ## Usage

 ### Parameters